CozmycDev/ArclightMaterialTagDumper/README.md

-# Minecraft Material Tag List Generator
+# Arclight Material Tag List Generator

 This Python script automates the process of extracting material tags from Minecraft mods and the base game, generating a comprehensive JSON file.
 This is particularly useful for server administrators and plugin developers using Arclight, which supports modded materials within Spigot plugin configurations.